 A 2012 study found that being unemployed significantly increased the risk of relapsing to drug use, so those who have found themselves without a job because of coronavirus may be at increased risk.
 If this is the case, it is important to reach out for treatment to find healthier ways to cope.
 A treatment provider may also provide resources, such as job training and employment opportunities.

 According to experts, the homeless are at a greater risk of complications from coronavirus due to underlying health problems, addiction and living in crowded shelters or tents.
 This, combined with the stress of poverty and inadequate housing, can make a pandemic even more distressing for those experiencing homelessness.
 It is important for these populations to reach out to community service providers for resources and needed healthcare services during this time.

 Those who live alone may feel lonely and bored during the COVID-19 quarantine, which can make them feel anxious or depressed.
 Self-care can help someone cope with these side effects of social isolation.
 Self-care may involve exercising, getting plenty of sleep, trying a new hobby or taking time to work on house projects.
-Those who struggle with severe distress from social isolation may benefit from reaching out for counseling via The Recovery Village Telehealth app.
+Those who struggle with severe distress from social isolation may benefit from reaching out for counseling via the Nobu teletherapy app.

 Unfortunately, some racial and ethnic minority groups may face challenges during the COVID-19 outbreak due to poverty and health disparities that can make them more likely to have complications if they catch the virus.
 They may also experience discrimination from healthcare providers, which can create additional anxiety surrounding COVID-19.